Goal of Lab 4:

 Q2: Compare the frequency of H1 with the fundamental frequencies measured in 1 above.
 Based on this comparison, what does the first harmonic (H1) correspond to?

-TIP: If you have a very low voice, the first dark line you see may be H2, instead of H1.
-Ask your instructor if in doubt…
+TIP: If you have a very low voice, the first dark line you see may be H2 instead of H1.
+You may want to adjust the maximum in the spectrogram range so it’s easier to see.

 Q3: What is the relationship between the first and subsequent harmonics?
 (The relationship should be the same across [ɛ]s.)